Don't She Look Good: Background and content

-Don't She Look Good was recorded between 1971 and 1972 in Mount Juliet, Tennessee by Owen Bradley.
-Sessions were held at his venue, Bradley's Barn, a studio where Anderson recorded many of his previous albums.
-Like many of his previous albums, the project consisted of 11 tracks.
+Don't She Look Good was recorded between 1971 and 1972 at Bradley's Barn studio in Mount Juliet, Tennessee, a studio where Anderson recorded many of his previous albums.
+Sessions were produced by the studio's owner and acclaimed producer, Owen Bradley.
+Like many of Anderson's previous albums, the project consisted of 11 tracks.
 Unlike any of his previous releases, Don't She Look Good did not include any songs composed entirely by Anderson himself.
 One song was a co-write with Michael Taylor.
 "Some of Nashville's best writers gave me such great material that I didn't need any of mine!" he recalled in the liner notes.
 Among some of the writers Anderson recorded songs by was Jerry Chesnut, who wrote the record's title track.
 Also included are songs by Ray Griff and Ben Peters.
 Peters wrote the track, "I Can't Believe That It's All Over", a song that became a major hit for Skeeter Davis.